 Physical therapy consists of stretching exercises in the initial period and strengthening exercises after that.
 Steroid injections along with local anesthetic are used if above therapy does not relieve the pain.
 The injection is applied to the bursa beneath the acromion.

 60-90% of patients improve with nonsurgical treatment over a period of 3-6 months.

-If patient does not benefit and other conditions are absolutely ruled out, the patient is considered for surgery.
+If the patient does not benefit and other conditions are absolutely ruled out, the patient is considered for surgery.

 The goal of surgery is to create more space for the rotator cuff.
-For this inflamed part of bursa is removed and if required part of the acromion is removed [anterior acromioplasty].
+For this inflamed part of the bursa is removed and if required part of the acromion is removed [anterior acromioplasty].
 The whole procedure is known as a subacromial decompression.
 These procedures can be performed using either an arthroscopic or open technique.

 Professional activities are restricted until full, painless range of motion is restored, the patient is pain-free at rest as well as with activity and there are no signs of impingement.